 "If I learn to love myself, why would I want a relationship?"

 "To share love, and to learn and grow with a partner.
+To have each other's back.
+To have fun together.
 When you learn to love yourself, you have lots of love to share and you get great joy out of sharing it with a loved one.
 When you learn to love yourself, you then attract a man who loves himself, and the two of you are able to share love, which is the highest experience in life.
 There is a huge difference between trying to get love and wanting to share love."